kulics/koral/book-en/document.md

 let b = 123; ## Auto-inferred type
 ```

-Once an immutable variable has been declared, its type and value will not be changed in the current scope.
+Once an readonly variable has been declared, its type and value will not be changed in the current scope.

-If we try to assign a value to an immutable variable, the compiler will report an error.
+If we try to assign a value to an readonly variable, the compiler will report an error.

 ```feel
 let a = 5;